atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

    The time-to-live for cluster packets.
 Primarily of use in multicast clusters.

+* `ATL_CLUSTER_INTERFACE`

+   The network interface Confluence will use to communicate between nodes.
+Auto-detected by default.

 ##### AWS cluster settings

    The following should be populated from the AWS environment.